-Respeaking is a fast-writing technique.
-It is used to produce real-time subtitles of live TV programs but also real-time court reports, and real-time transcripts of conferences or school, college, and university classes.
-Operationally, the respeaker listens to speakers (teachers, MPs, judges, attorneys, TV presenters, etc.) and simultaneously repeats, reformulates, or translates what they say into a microphone connected to an ASR (Automatic Speech Recognition) software.
-The latter automatically recognises the respeaker’s voice and turns it into written words, be they real-time subtitles of live TV programs but also real-time court reports, and real-time transcripts of conferences or school, college, and university classes.
-To be recognised, the words dictated by the respeaker need to be present in the software dictionary.
-A stenomask allows respeakers to work in an environment which is not soundproof.
+Respeaking is a voice transcription technique to produce real-time subtitles of live TV programs but also of court reports and real-time transcripts of conferences or school, college, and university classes.
+Respeakers listen to speakers (teachers, MPs, judges, attorneys, TV presenters, etc.) and simultaneously repeat, reformulate and translate the speaker’s saying into a microphone connected to an ASR (Automatic Speech Recognition) software.
+ASR recognizes a respeaker’s voice and turns the spoken words into writing.
+For better voice recognition, the words dictated need to be added to the ASR software dictionary beforehand.
+Thanks to stenomasks respeakers can also work in an environment which is not soundproof.

 The Velotype keyboard is a Dutch invention by Marius den Outer and Nicolas Berkelmans, dating back to a mechanical version end of the 1930’s.